michelou/dotty-examples/README.md

 ## Directory structure

-This repository is organized as follows:
+This project is organized as follows:
 <pre style="font-size:80%;">
 bin\*.bat
 bin\0.11\*.bat